Climate Change and Human Rights

-The work realized in common with the various directorates of the Council (including the Court), the PACE and the Congress will end in October, 2012 in an international conference during which propositions will be made to include the environment into the European Convention on Human Rights and to build this right at international level in cooperation with the UN system.
+The drafting and follow-up of a recommendations to be done with the various directorates of the Council (including the Court), the PACE and the Congress in an international conference during which propositions will be made to include the environment into the European Convention on Human Rights and to build this right at international level in cooperation with the UN system.

 This WG will prepare the INGO's position paper up to the COP15 to be held in Peru before the Paris conference as announced by UN.
 The work will be presented in January 2014 in connection with the United Nations NGOs and directorate.